dow jones today

 The oldest company on the Dow stock index is ExxonMobil.
 The company joined the Dow stock index in January 1928 as Standard Oil of New Jersey.
 Ever since, the company has been included as one of the 30 indexed for Dow stock.

-How Do I Invest In a Dow Stock?
+How Do I Invest in Dow Jones Today?

 Investing in the Dow is easy.
 There are three main ways to invest: exchange-traded funds, options contracts, or futures contracts.